-7.1.1 FLEXnet error -1: Cannot find license file
+7.1.1 FlexNet error -1: Cannot find license file

-If you get a FLEXnet licensing error stating that the license file cannot be found, it might be because there is not a valid license file on the license search path shown in the error message.
+If you get a FlexNet licensing error stating that the license file cannot be found, it might be because there is not a valid license file on the license search path shown in the error message.

-If your computer is running Windows and you are using a node-locked license, use the ARM License Wizard to install the permanent license file.
-See Installing a node-locked license using the ARM License Wizard on page 3-2.
+If you are using a node-locked license, use the ARM License Manager to install the permanent license file.
+See Installing a node-locked license using the ARM License Manager on page 4-2.